 Insider’s Tip – Go to your local tourist office to see the route and check the times.
 People start lining the route up to an hour ahead of the parade and it can be quite tiring.
 Our favourite thing to do is find a nice bar or café on the route with a table outside so you can sit and enjoy the show, rest your feet and only go into the crowds to catch some sweeties.

-If you’re visiting Marbella in February (4-17 February 2018) you can join in with all the Carnival fun.
-This normally includes two parades, one kids’ parade, when kids and their parents can dress up and parade through the town to a big Children’s Party.
+If you’re visiting Marbella in February you can join in with all the Carnival fun.
+This normally includes two parades, one of which is a kids’ parade, when kids and their parents can dress up and parade through the town to a big Children’s Party.
 The best costumes are judged and awarded with prizes, so if you like dressing up this one’s for you!

-Throughout the week, there are also lots of excellent kids’ activities, concerts and parties, many of which are free to join in with, others which have a small admission fee.
+Carnival is the time for “chirigota” singing —satirical folk songs performed in the streets.
+Throughout the week, there are also lots of excellent kids’ activities, concerts, and parties, many of which are free to join in with, others which have a small admission fee.
 Ask at your local tourist office for the official programme if you’re staying during this period.
-Find out more

 The biggest and most important parades of the year are held during Semana Santa, or Holy Week, and are very powerful.
-They involve stunning “tronos” (thrones or floats) with beautifully painted sculptures depicting important moments or people from the Easter story being brought out of their chapel or church and paraded through the streets.
+In Málaga, these parades involve stunning “tronos” (thrones or floats) with beautifully painted sculptures depicting important moments or people from the Easter story being brought out of their chapel or church and paraded through the streets.

 There are parades every day throughout the Easter week, some joyous, but most very sombre.
 If you have kids with you or want the cheerful parades, then head to the daytime parades on Palm Sunday and Easter Sunday, which are lovely and very happy.
 Palm Sunday is particularly nice for the kids.